A Student's Guide to Modern Art Styles

 In this sense, Realism is considered to be the first nonconformist art movement.
 It depicted the ordinary life of ordinary people "in its true colors," that is, not trying to hide any unpleasant or even ugly features related to it.
 Gustave Courbet was one of the prominent representatives of this movement, famous for his honest and vibrant art works.

 Thus, one of the main characteristics of this modern art style is a complete refusal of any sort of embellishment.
 You might think about writing essays in the same way.
-Whenever you feel that you're letting your imagination run wild, you might need to rewrite essay to stay on topic.
+Whenever you feel that you're letting your imagination run wild, you might need to rewrite your essay if you stray off topic.
 That is, real and honest depiction of a subject matter is the goal.

 This movement is thought to be one of the most important ones in the history of modern painting.
 This style is not about depicting either idealistic or realistic images.
 Instead, Impressionists focused on putting on canvas their impressions of how a person, thing or landscape looked like.